MyHush/hush-swing-wallet-ui/README.md

   3.1.
 If you have built HUSH from source code:

-   Assuming you have already built it from source code in directory `/home/user/hush/src` (for example - this is the typical build dir. for HUSH v1.0.8) which contains the command line tools `zcash-cli` and `zcashd` you need to take the created file `./build/jars/HUSHSwingWalletUI.jar` and copy it to directory `/home/user/hush/src` (the same dir. that contains `zcash-cli` and `zcashd`).
+   Assuming you have already built it from source code in directory `/home/user/hush/src` (for example - this is the typical build dir. for HUSH v1.0.8) which contains the command line tools `hush-cli` and `hushd` you need to take the created file `./build/jars/HUSHSwingWalletUI.jar` and copy it to directory `/home/user/hush/src` (the same dir. that contains `hush-cli` and `hushd`).
 Example copy command:
    ```
    user@ubuntu:~/build-dir/hush-swing-wallet-ui$ cp ./build/jars/HUSHSwingWalletUI.jar /home/user/hush/src
    ```

 4. Running the installed HUSH GUI wallet

-   Before running the GUI you need to start zcashd (e.g. `zcashd --daemon`).
+   Before running the GUI you need to start hushd (e.g. `hushd --daemon`).
 The wallet GUI is a Java program packaged as an executable JAR file.
 It may be run from command line or started from another GUI tool (e.g. file manager).
    Assuming you have already installed HUSH and the GUI Wallet `HUSHSwingWalletUI.jar` in directory `/home/user/hush/src` one way to run it from command line is: